About YASC

 In general, YASC service trip itineraries are full and active with a broad range of locales, service projects and activities.
 Typically, participants start the day with a morning meeting around 8:00 AM and work in the community until approximately 4:00 PM, followed a team meeting, dinner and a few hours of intercultural activities.

-Physical and Mental Health: All participants must be in good physical and mental health.
-YASC service trips differ from recreational travel programs in the degree of remoteness, physical activities, intense cross-cultural immersion, and interpersonal participation with the community and fellow volunteers that participants engage in.
-Any condition that may require assistance or special medical attention must be reported at the time of your reservation.
+All participants must be in good physical and mental health, and able to keep pace with the group.
+Any medical or mental health condition that may require assistance or accommodation must be disclosed at the time of your reservation.

-The U.S. Center for Disease Control (CDC) has country-specific recommendations for vaccinations on its CDC Travelers’ Health website.
 YASC recommends that participants adhere to its recommendations for the well-being of both the trip participants and our local service community.
+Also, the CDC’s Travelers’ Health website has suggestions for a Healthy Packing List for specific countries on it's website

 Check with your health insurer to verify whether your U.S. health insurance will cover you on the trip.
 In most cases, your health insurance is invalid in foreign countries.
 Although YASC does not recommend particular insurers, there are many reputable travel health insurers which are easily found on the Internet.